fbpx

 If you’ve timed your split-step properly, you’re now landing and you know exactly where you need to go.
 Explode there.
 Hit the ground and fly off of it.
 You can practice this movement pattern in isolation.
 Land and explode right, land and explode left, land and explode forward, and land and explode back.
 You should be able to land and explode along any diagonal, or land and just adjust in place.
 All of these movement patterns are necessary for elite receiving footwork.

 A great litmus test for how good a player is at steps 1-3 is how well they receive drop shots.
-If they’re missing Look, they probably won’t even move for the ball.
-If they’re missing Split, they won’t get off their spot quickly enough, even when they notice what’s happening, and if they’re missing Explode, they’ll move for the ball, but won’t close enough distance quickly enough to play an effective shot once they get there.
+If they’re missing Look, they probably won’t even notice the grip change until it’s too late.
+If they’re missing Split, they won’t get off their spot quickly enough, even when they notice what’s happening, and if they’re missing Explode, they’ll move for the ball, but won’t close enough distance quickly enough to play an effective shot once (if) they get there.

 4. Hit